The NinjaStik is a great idea, in fact it is an awesome idea, but browsing with Tor is not a new idea.

 - Customer service – If you need assistance, have a question, require help getting your NinjaStik working – we are just an email / call / chat away.
 We are here to help with care, professionalism, patience and reassurance.
 That is something you will find either lacking or even non-existent with the competition.

 - Guaranteed – If the NinjaStik turns out not to the right product for you or your computer, for any reason at all – you get your money back.
-No hassles, no questions, send it back, money returned, that simple.
+No hassles, no questions, money returned, that simple.

 Those two items are the most important features – even compared to the security, encryption and robustness of the NinjaStik – customer service is the key.
 What good is a product if you are not able to use it.
 NinjaStik, once again, has you covered.